 Short-term disability is effective upon date of hire and provides weekly benefits of two-thirds of salary payable for up to 26 weeks for an accident or illness that is not job related.
 The maximum weekly benefit is set by the State of New Jersey each year.
 You and Rider share in the cost of this benefit.
 Salary continuation is also provided based on length of service at the time of the onset of disability.

-Rider has a defined-contribution retirement plan underwritten by Teachers Insurance and Annuity Association (TIAA) and College Retirement Equities Fund (CREF).
-All regular employees are eligible to participate on a voluntary basis on the September 1 or March 1 coincident with or following the first anniversary of their employment.
-This waiting period is waived for new employees who have completed one year of service with another employer maintaining a 403(b) plan.
+Rider sponsors a defined-contribution retirement plan with Teachers Insurance and Annuity Association (TIAA) as the record keeper.
+All full time employees are eligible to participate on the date of hire.
 Eligible employees must contribute a minimum of 5% in order to participate, and the University provides a 5.0% contribution for each participant.
-Employee and employer contributions are fully vested, and may be directed to fixed-income and/or equity vehicles.
+Employee contributions are fully vested immediately and employer contributions are fully vested after completing one year of service.
+The contributions may be directed to investment options offered by TIAA and other approved vendors by the University.
 Supplemental Retirement Annuities, which have certain flexible provisions, are also available.
 In the event you become totally disabled and are enrolled in the plan, the University will continue a 10% contribution to your annuity contracts.